Profits and Gains from Business or Profession (PGBP)

 • Speculative Business Income: When the net income from the business is not fixed and changes from time to time come under this category.For Example: Share Trading Business

-Profession: Profession means the activities for earning livelihood which require intellectual skill or manual skill, e.g. the work of a lawyer, doctor, auditor, engineer and so on are like the profession.
+Profession: Profession refers to activities for earning a livelihood that requires intellectual or manual skills, e.g., the work of a lawyer, doctor, auditor, engineer, and so on, which are like the profession.
 The profession includes vocation.
 Vocation: Vocation implies the natural ability of a person to do some particular work, e.g. singing, dancing, etc.

 Profits: Excess income over expenditure.

 Gains: Any incidental revenue from the business.
-As the rules for assessing business, profession or vocation are the same, there is no importance in making any distinction between them for income tax purposes.
+As the rules for assessing business, profession, or vocation are the same, it is not important to make any distinction between them for income tax purposes.

 Sec.
 28: Basis of Charge